macedoti13/skynet_boring/README.md

 # SkyNet: A Numpy-powered Machine Learning Library 🚀

-Welcome to `SkyNet`!
+Welcome to SkyNet!
 This is my little pet project where I'm building a machine learning library using just numpy.
 It's a fun adventure to understand the nuts and bolts of ML, and I'm documenting it all here.
 So jump in!

 ![Banner/Image](images/skynet.png)